flpm-workshop/flpm-workshop.github.io/_pages/submission.md

 By submitting a paper, authors implicitly agree that at least one of them will register to the conference and present the paper.
 It is expected that at least one author will register for each accepted paper.
 Only papers that have been presented by their authors during the conference will be published in the conference proceedings.

 ## Proceedings

-The proceedings of the workshops will be published together with the other ICPM workshops as conference proceedings by Springer-Verlag in its Lecture Notes in Business Information Systems (LNBIP) series.
+The workshop proceedings will be published with Springer on the Lecture Notes in Business Information Processing series.
+Please see https://www.springer.com/gp/computer-science/lncs/editor-guidelines-for-springer-proceedings